scottnorton-io/pci-dss-reference-architecture/reference-material-for-review/pci-dss-v4-prioritized-gap-guidance/pci-dss-v4-0-annotations.md

 ---

-## Maintain a Vulnerability Management Program
+## PRINCIPLE PCI DSS REQUIREMENT: Maintain a Vulnerability Management Program

 ### Requirement 5: Protect All Systems and Networks from Malicious Software